 A more interesting approach is to create a conflicted villain.
 Instead of Count Dracula, you have Barnabas Collins, the reluctant vampire from Dark Shadows.
 Barnabas had been a good guy until a witch placed a vampire curse him.
 This leaves him despising what he’s become.
 I think of Barnabas as a “hero-villain.”
 He’s an antagonist we can root for.
 We want to see him cured of his affliction and end up with the girl.
 In the interim, however, he’ll wreak plenty of havoc.

 Another way to conclude your story would be to end a tragedy with a tragedy.
 This works well when your villain has done things that simply can’t be walked away from.
 At the end of the original Star Wars saga, Darth Vader renounces the emperor and turns away from the dark side of the force.
-He has to sacrifice his own life in order to save Luke.
+In doing so, he has to sacrifice his own life in order to save Luke.
 This made a dramatic, and satisfying, end of the conflict.

 So there you have it.
 With a little imagination, and a few character quirks, you can create interesting and memorable villains who’ll keep your readers engaged.
 And that’s what good storytelling is all about.